the-vegetarian-vampire/Smart-Contract-Resources/README.md

 -----

 ## Gas Optimization
-- Reading/Writing to a State Variable: To write/update a state variable transaction required; can read state variables for free, without a transaction
+- Strings, arrays, and loops are `computationally expensive`
-- Strings, arrays, and loops are `computationally expensive` -`custom errors` - declared at top, more `gas efficient`
+-`custom errors` - declared at top, more `gas efficient`
 - `constant` - naming convention ALL_CAPS; more `gas efficient`
 - `immutable` - can be set inside the constructor but cannot be modified afterwards, more `gas efficient`: `i_owner` - i meaning immutable